danabo/blog/content/posts/Deconstructing Bayesian Inference.md

 Note that the hypotheses are i.i.d. w.r.t. data position but the subjective data distribution $p$ is not.
 That is to say, $\\mu\_\\t(x\_n \\mid x\_{<n}) = \\mu\_\\t(x\_n)$ but $p(x\_n \\mid x\_{<n}) \\neq p(x\_n)$.

 ## Solomonoff Induction
-Let's continue the coin tossing example, but in stead of coin tossing, suppose any arbitrary process that produces a binary data stream.
+Let's continue the coin tossing example, but instead of coin tossing, suppose any arbitrary process that produces a binary data stream.
 That is to say, we are allowing dependencies between bits in the data sequence.

 Bernoulli hypotheses are blind to patterns in the ordering of bits in the data sequence because $\\mu\_\\t(x\_{1:n}) = \\mu\_\\t(\\mathrm{permute}(x\_{1:n}))$ where $\\mathrm{permute}(x\_{1:n})$ is any permutation (re-ordering) of $x\_{1:n}$.
 For example, we observe a very long sequence of alternating $0$s and $1$s, i.e. $0101010101\\dots$, then the Bernoulli hypothesis where $\\t=1/2$ will get large posterior weight.
 This is the hypothesis that the data is totally random (maximum entropy).
 Clearly, the data is highly patterned and predictable.